Julia vs Python

 - Julia is designed for distributed processing functions executed in parallel.
 This allows to perform multiple processings by the same program on the cloud.

-- It can uses directly libraries written in C, or Python libraries but with an interface module.
+- It can uses directly libraries written in C (and Python libraries too).

 Introduction to the syntax of Julia